eerikson/audio-player/README.md

 In the meantime, let's try to make something better.
 And hey, while we're at it, let's introduce ReactJS to our codebase.

 ### Why it's better
-The WNYC player has several issues:
+The current player has several issues:

 * We do not own or control any of the code or file hosting—if anything goes wrong here, we're hosed
 * Large page weight for what features are delivered (~250kb)
 * Very large number of requests, which is a killer on mobile (20 requests)
-* Inflexible design sourced from WNYC, not TNY
+* Inflexible design sourced from vendor, not us

 This version, still in its infancy, is better because:
 * We own the code